stealthybox/tce-kubecon/workshop/content/exercises/01-packages.md

 tanzu package available list
 ```

-We can install Promethues and Grafana by simply selecting the version from the available packages list.
+We can install Prometheus and Grafana by simply selecting the version from the available packages list.

 # Install Prometheus & Grafana

-For our platform we need Promethues and Grafana.
+For our platform we need Prometheus and Grafana.

 Prometheus is a tool that can ingest application metrics and store them in a time series database.
 Grafana lets us visualize metrics that Prometheus gathers in our own custom dashboards.